July 27 - August 7, 2020 in Santa Fe, New Mexico, U.S.A.

 - Reducing the Environmental Footprint of Cities

 Tuition for the program is $1,700 and is inclusive of participation and course materials.
-Participants will need to arrange and pay for their own travel, accommodations, and the meals not offered at Santa Fe Institute as part of the school.
+Participants will need to arrange and pay for their own travel, accommodations, and the meals not offered at the Santa Fe Institute as part of the school.

 SFI will provide a shuttle from downtown Santa Fe to the Santa Fe Institute each morning and a return shuttle from the Institute to downtown at the end of each day.
 Students are also encouraged to share rooms and can let us know if they are interested in finding a roommate in the application form.